trek-view/basecamp/_posts/2021-12-10-underwater-gps-seawater.md

 published: true
 ---

-**A DIY science experiment to examine GPS signal loss underwater.**
+**A DIY science experiment to examine GPS signal loss underwater using a GoPro MAX.**

 [Previously I've talked about GPS underwater, or lack of it](/blog/2020/underwater-google-street-view), and setups for capturing GPS when scuba-diving.